Mostafa-Tarek/Home-Service-Robot/README.md

 Run ./home_service.sh in ShellScripts directory to deploy the home service robot.
 ```
 #### ***In this project to simulate a home service robot:***
-* 1. Design a simple environment with the `Building Editor` in Gazebo.
+* Design a simple environment with the `Building Editor` in Gazebo.
-* 2. Drive my robot using `turtlebot_pkg` and manually test SLAM `slam_gmapping pkg` using shell script test_slam.sh
+* Drive my robot using `turtlebot_pkg` and manually test SLAM `slam_gmapping pkg` using shell script test_slam.sh
-* 3. Use the ROS `navigation stack` and manually commands your robot using the 2D Nav Goal arrow in rviz to move to 2 different desired positions and orientations using shell script test_navgation.sh
+* Use the ROS `navigation stack` and manually commands your robot using the 2D Nav Goal arrow in rviz to move to 2 different desired positions and orientations using shell script test_navgation.sh
-* 4. write a `pick_objects` node that commands your robot to move to the desired pickup and drop off zones
+* Write a `pick_objects` node that commands your robot to move to the desired pickup and drop off zones
+* Write an `add_marker_blinking` node that publish the object to pickup zone and then pause 5 sec and then object appear to drop_off after 5 sec.
-* 5. write an `add_markers` node that subscribes to your robot odometry, keeps track of your robot pose, and publishes markers to rviz.
+* Write an `add_makers` node that subscribes to your robot odometry, keeps track of your robot pose, and publishes markers to rviz.
-* 6. Finally commanded home_service.sh to generate all nodes.
+* Finally commanded home_service.sh to generate all nodes.

 **Catkin workspace should look something like this:**